department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-update/post-mvp/2021-content-updates/meetings.md

 - I mentioned that there is no choice for 1992 itself.
 - Within the past 15 years is one reveiew.
 - We will start working on corrections over the next week.
 - They are also starting to go through the forms themselves.
 Since they are collecting a lot of PII, they have to go through OMB for updates.
 Both expire in 2022.
 There will probably be new ones in 2022/2023.
+- Google Analytics for last 30 days:
 ![image](https://user-images.githubusercontent.com/73354907/119149285-60738980-ba1b-11eb-8117-5f84d4a9adc1.png)